cosmocatalano/GitsCompliKATEd/README.md

 - displaying a single product that results from smaller interacting peieces
 - not requiring the user to write any code.

 After cloing the repo, you'll have a copy of the code that runs that website on your local machine.
 You can view that local version of the website by opening `index.html`, and you can edit the text of `index.html` by modifying files in the `text` directory.
-You can also add new files so long as they match the pattern `graf-`[a number]`.txt`.
+You can also add new files so long as they match the pattern `graf-`[a number]`.txt` (and so long as [a number] is less than 10).

 ## ok but